Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime: Main Results

 For the BSC with crossover probability 0.11, \figref{fig:rates} compares asymptotic expansions for the maximum achievable rate, $\frac{\log_2 M^*(n, \epsilon_n)}{n}$, dropping $o(\cdot)$ and $O(\cdot)$ terms except where noted otherwise.
 The curves plotted in \figref{fig:rates} include Theorems~\ref{thm:mainAch} and \ref{thm:mainConv} both with and without the leading term of $\bigo{\frac{Q^{-1}(\epsilon_n)^3}{\sqrt{n}}}$ computed, various other asymptotic expansions in the CLT and LD regimes, and the non-asymptotic bounds from \cite[Th.
 33 and 35]{polyanskiy2010Channel}.
 The leading term of $\bigo{\frac{Q^{-1}(\epsilon_n)^3}{\sqrt{n}}}$ in Theorems \ref{thm:mainAch} and \ref{thm:mainConv} is given in \thmref{thm:refinedAchConv}, below.
-Among these asymptotic expansions, Theorems~\ref{thm:mainAch} and \ref{thm:mainConv} ignoring the $O(\cdot)$ are the closest to the non-asymptotic bounds for most $(n, \epsilon)$ pairs shown, which highlights the significance of the channel skewness in obtaining accurate approximations to the finite blocklength coding rate in the medium $n$, small $\epsilon$ regime.
+Among all of these asymptotic expansions, Theorems~\ref{thm:mainAch} and \ref{thm:mainConv} ignoring the $O(\cdot)$ terms are the closest to the non-asymptotic bounds for most $(n, \epsilon)$ pairs shown, which highlights the significance of the channel skewness in obtaining accurate approximations to the finite blocklength coding rate in the medium $n$, small $\epsilon$ regime.
+Since Moulin's fourth-order CLT approximation requires the information density to be non-lattice, and the BSC has a lattice information density, Moulin uses a different approach to bound the $O(1)$ term for the BSC.
+Note that including the $\bigo{\frac{Q^{-1}(\epsilon_n)^3}{\sqrt{n}}}$ term from \thmref{thm:refinedAchConv} does not improve the accuracy because the blocklength $n \in [100, 500]$ chosen in the example is too small, which makes the $\bigo{\frac{Q^{-1}(\epsilon_n)^3}{\sqrt{n}}}$ term comparable to the skewness term.